dxc-technology/halstack-react/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Include steps to reproduce the behavior.

-1. Go to the url of a diaas-web-starter forked repository and clone it
+Example:

+1. Create a new React App using `create-react-app`
-2. Install de dependencies and run the app
+2. Install the `@dxc-technology\halstack-react` dependencies and run the app
 3. Click on '....'
 4. Scroll down to '....'
 5. See error